The Big Sleep

-George Sanders is Philip Marlowe—er, The Falcon—in the first adaptation of a Raymond Chandler film in 1942.
+George Sanders, right, is Marlowe—er, the Falcon—in the first adaptation of a Raymond Chandler novel.

 Which is a roundabout way of announcing we'll look at all the Marlowe-centred films, not just the Big Sleeps and Long Goodbyes.

 The Falcon Takes Over (1942): Director Irving Reis; writers Lynn Root, Frank Fenton; featuring George Sanders, Lynn Bari, Ward Bond

 The first appearance of Marlowe onscreen went by most flmgoers because the fellow onscreen wasn't called Marlowe.
 The flick was The Falcon Takes Over (1942), which came out just two years after the Chandler novel it adapts, Farewell, My Lovely, and just three years after Chandler's first novel, The Big Sleep.

 The Falcon Takes Over is the third in a long series of light films, the first four of which star George Sanders as the amateur detective known as the Falcon.